camunda/camunda-docs-manual/content/introduction/telemetry.md

 To achieve the same, you can also use the respective REST API request.
 For more information, have a look at the [telemetry][telemetry-config-rest] page in the REST API documentation.

+### Admin Webapp

+Configuration adjustment could be performed in the [Admin][system-management] web application.
+There a user member of camunda-admin group could enable/disable the telemetry.

 ## Legal Note

 Before you install a Camunda BPM Runtime version >= 7.14.0-alpha1 or activate the telemetry functionality, please make sure that you are authorized to take this step, and that the installation or activation of the [telemetry functionality][engine-config-initializeTelemetry] is not in conflict with any company-internal policies, compliance guidelines, any contractual or other provisions or obligations of your company.